RosaMGini/ToolsForSAIAndFriends/README.md

   * the rules,
   * the komi, and
   * the point of view;
- the method returns a Python dictionary with the same format as the JSON output of the engine
+ the method returns a Python dictionary with the same format as the JSON output of the engine.

+ The module comes with a script **interfaceKataGoAnalysisEngine** containing an example of use.